tasmota/Berry_playground/modules/googleapis/examples/README.md

 #### [gdrivepics.be](./gdrivepics.be)

+* Stability: very unstable.
+Do not expect this to work on your Tas.
+Expect changes.
+Use as example code only.

 Grab pictures from a prototype modified webcam driver, and save them to Google Drive.
 Uses bytes referencing native memory in Tas to grab image files as jpeg, and write them to a subfolder of the shared folder in google drive.

 Requires [this driver](https://github.com/btsimonh/Tasmota/blob/webcam2023/tasmota/tasmota_xdrv_driver/xdrv_99_esp32_webcamberry.ino) which I hope to PR to Tas soon.